« Back to Results

 Disclosing to Informed Traders

-We develop a model of costly voluntary disclosure in the presence of diversely-informed investors.
-The manager’s disclosure strategy influences trading by investors, which in turn affects the manager’s incentives to disclose.
-When the manager is known to be informed, there exists a unique threshold equilibrium in which only sufficiently good news is disclosed.
+We develop a model of voluntary disclosure in the presence of diversely-informed investors.
+The manager's disclosure strategy influences trading by investors, which in turn affects the manager's incentives to disclose.
+We document conditions under which there exists a unique equilibrium where the manager discloses only sufficiently favorable news.
 This equilibrium exhibits two novel features.
-First, the firm is either over- or under-valued relative to fundamentals, depending on how investors use the information in prices.
-When investors are uncertain about whether the manager is informed and the cost of disclosure.
+First, the firm is either over- or under-valued relative to fundamentals, depending on the likelihood the manager is informed and the cost of disclosure.
 Second, contrary to common intuition, mandatory disclosure can increase managers’ incentives to provide voluntary disclosures.

 Climate Risk Disclosure and Institutional Investors

 Employing firm disclosure theory, we develop hypotheses regarding the preferences of institutional investors with respect to firms’ climate-related disclosures.
 Through a survey and empirical tests, we test these hypotheses and provide systematic evidence suggesting that institutional investors value and demand climate-related disclosures, that climate-specific disclosure costs and benefits affect these disclosure demands, and that influence and selection effects explain the equilibrium relations between institutional ownership and disclosure.
 We establish evidence on the influence and selection effects of the climate-related disclosures by examining the French Article 173, the investor coalition Climate Action 100+, and the UK mandatory carbon disclosure regulation.

 Information Disclosure and Peer Innovation: Evidence from Mandatory Reporting of Clinical Trials